Secure GDPR compliance with Cassie

 We can help your business ensure GDPR compliance through our Personal Information Platform, Cassie.
 Cassie provides one central, secure compliance platform to manage personal data, legal basis, consent and marketing preferences.

-Our GDPR consent and preference management solution allows you to meet regulation requirements wherever your customers are globally.
-Many organisations are faced with the challenge of how to synchronise their separately stored data from various siloed databases and systems; and consolidate them into one true compliant source.
-Cassie is feature rich and provides data mapping between the multiple sources held and provides a holistic view of an individual’s consent and preference history.
+Our GDPR consent and preference management solution allows you to meet regulatory requirements wherever your customers are globally.
+Many organizations are faced with the challenge of how to synchronize their separately stored data from various siloed databases and systems; and consolidate them into one true compliant source.
+Cassie is feature rich, provides data mapping between the multiple sources held and provides a holistic view of an individual’s consent and preference history.

 What is GDPR Compliance?

 The General Data Protection Regulation, (GDPR), is a set of legislations adopted by the EU in May 2018 covering personal data, it’s definition, security requirements and allowed use.